GSA-TTS/federal-website-standards/index.md

 ---
 permalink: /
 layout: layouts/page
-title: Deliver high-quality, consistent, digital-first experiences for the public
+title: Deliver consistent, digital-first experiences for the public
 ---

-The public primarily interacts with the federal government through digital channels.
-More than five hundred million users visit executive branch federal sites each month, increasingly from mobile devices.
+Most people interact with the federal government online.
+Each month, more than 500 million users visit federal websites, with more and more doing so from their mobile devices.

-Agencies should ensure their websites, including web applications, digital services, and mobile applications, are meeting user needs by adhering to best practices and implementing the federal website standards.
-The standards will help us deliver high-quality, consistent digital-first experiences for the public.
+To serve the public better, agencies should make sure their websites, apps, and online services are easy to use and meet people's needs.
+By following federal website standards, we can provide high-quality, consistent digital experiences for everyone.

 ## What are federal website standards?